Want to contribute to the ongoing work of advancing transformative inclusivity at the Faculty of Kinesiology and Physical Education (KPE)?

 Proposals are considered within the scope and parameters of the Faculty’s Equity Ideas Fund approval process.

-The Equity Ideas Fund is currently accepting applications for the 2025-26 academic year.
-The deadline to apply is January 30, 2026.
+The Equity Ideas Fund is not currently accepting applications.
+The deadline to apply for the 2025-26 academic year was January 30, 2026.

 Eligibility Criteria